Updated: May 27

 Well, a lot of things actually.
-The dry processed coffee retains all the flavours and natural sugars of its cherry, so there’s more body to the bean.
+The dry-processed coffee retains all the flavours and natural sugars of its cherry, so there’s more body to the bean.
 That means it’s sweeter and has a less acidic flavour to it.

-The washed process means that the coffee has less sugars, so it’s more acidic and cleaner.
+The washed process means that the coffee has fewer sugars, so it’s more acidic and cleaner.
 Think of it this way, have you ever had an espresso?
 Did it taste a little tangy to you?
 Then, more likely than not the beans used for that coffee was washed.

-If your espresso tastes sweet, or had a subtle flavour, the beans were probably naturally dried, but a lot of the time, you’ll get a mixture of both, since coffee houses (I mean those who decide what coffee tastes they’re going for) like to blend their coffees together.
+If your espresso tastes sweet or had a subtle flavour, the beans were probably naturally dried, but a lot of the time, you’ll get a mixture of both, since coffee houses (I mean those who decide what coffee tastes they’re going for) like to blend their coffees together.

 It’s also good to know that the place in which coffee is grown also affects the taste.
 A lot of the time you’ll hear in coffee shops, that South American coffee has a nutty flavour, or those grown in Africa have a fruitier taste.
 It’s because of the soil content in those environments.
 What’s the soil content you ask?
 I have no clue.
 I’m not an expert in that field, so I couldn’t tell you, but if I had to guess, it’s probably because of the acidity or the alkalinity of the soil…Basically science!

 Now The Fun Part...Almost